This post is a compilation of all the information I’ve seen from phenibut reviews, as well as my own experiences with this substance.

 Why You Should Consider Taking Phenibut

-The reason to take Phenibut is to enjoy it’s relaxing, anti-depressant effects without the side effects, tapering needs, and withdrawal issues that come with most prescription anti-anxiety and anti-depressant medications…so long as you take it properly and responsibly.
+The reason to take Phenibut is to enjoy it’s relaxing, mood improvement results without the side effects, tapering needs, and withdrawal issues that come with most prescription anti-anxiety and anti-depressant medications…so long as you take it properly and responsibly.

 Phenibut can also just be used if you’d like to be happier, more social, and more confident from time-to-time or on specific occasions.